-This briefing was published under the direction of the HFMA's Commissioning Technical Issues Group.
-The author was Sarah Bence, HFMA technical editor.
-The contribution of Jane Payling, head of health and integration at CIPFA, is gratefully acknowledged.
+This briefing was published under the direction of HFMA's Commissioning Steering Group and Provider Technical Issues Group and CIPFA's Health and Social Care Faculty Board.
+The authors were Sarah Bence, Debbie Paterson and Sarah Sheen.
+The contribution of Eleanor Roy and Joanne Pitt are gratefully acknowledged.